Liz-cloud/Automotive-Cybersecurity-Risk-driven-Testing-Requirements/README.md

 #### ECU1 Folder
 - Sender ECU
 - Contains Python script for Belt Status Module (BSM), Door Control Modules (DCM) and Headlight Control Modules (HCM)
-- CAN Messages sent to BCM to trigger sensors on circuit
+- CAN Messages sent to BCM to trigger sensors on the circuit
 - Associated log files for messages from sessions

 #### Analysis Jupiter Notebook